peterhinch/micropython-filters/non_realtime/FILT.md

 If anyone tries this before I do, please raise an issue describing your approach and I will amend this doc.

-## 3.3 autocorrelate.py
+## 3.3 Autocorrelation

-This demonstrates autocorrelation using `dcf_fp`, producing bit sequences with the following characteristics:
+The file `autocorrelate.py` demonstrates autocorrelation using `dcf_fp`, producing bit sequences with the following characteristics:
  1. The sequence length is specified by the caller.
  2. The number of 1's is equal to the number of 0's (no DC component).
  3. The maximum run length (number of consecutive identical bits) is defined by